 - For each seed variety that you plan on starting, simply fill out a line in the chart, including the seed type and variety and the (recommended) number of weeks to start your seeds indoors, prior to transplanting out (this is written on the back of the seed packet).

-- After sowing your seeds, fill in the date they were planted and the number of cells/pots planted.
+- After sowing your seeds, fill in the date and the number of cells/pots planted.
 The number you plant is based on your own family’s needs and/or garden plan for that year.

 - Using the Outdoor Planting Calculator, find the correct transplanting out date and add it to the schedule.

-- When your seedlings are transplanted out into the garden, add that date to the schedule, including the final number of plants transplanted out.
+- When your seedlings are transplanted out into the garden, add that date to the schedule, including the final number that were transplanted out.

 This chart should help you stay organized.
-By keeping track of our seedlings, it will help us stay organized and plan ahead for next year’s garden.
+By keeping track of your seedlings, it will help to stay organized and plan ahead for next year’s garden.